Set in an area of natural outstanding beauty, Broadway has lots of things to see and do. Here are...

 5. Stow on the Wold

 This is perhaps one of the better known small towns of the Cotswolds.
 Particularly if you love antique shopping.
 What it lacks in size, it makes up for in charm and variety, and there is plenty to see and do.
 Foodies can get their fix with the fantastic choice of restaurants, bistros, gastro pubs and tearooms.
-Plus there’s a Farmers Market every second Thursday of each month so you can pick up the best local ingredients to cook up a feast in your self-catering cottage.
+Plus there’s a Farmers Market every second Thursday of each month so you can pick up the best local ingredients to cook up a feast in your self-catering Stow-on-the-Wold cottage.

 6. Moreton in Marsh